Intermountain Fair Housing Council v. Boise Rescue Mission Ministries

 What if a Christian homeless shelter were forbidden from holding a Christian chapel service?
-That almost happened to the Boise Rescue Mission, which has been serving the needy in Boise, Idaho, for over 50 years.
+That almost happened to the Boise Rescue Mission, a ministry that had served the needy in Boise, Idaho for over 50 years.

 The Mission serves the homeless by offering addiction recovery programs, a Veterans Ministry program, holiday meals, job searches, counseling, and after-school activities for children.
 From 2012 to 2013 alone, it welcomed nearly 5,000 new guests, served about 700,000 meals, and provided 250,000 beds.
 Hundreds have graduated from its recovery program and have moved on to build productive, successful lives.
 The Boise Rescue Mission has never turned away a person in need.